Random things

 Not to perform a comparison with a long in a

-if I want the loop to vectoriseThe US military attempted to create a Spider Jerusalem-style bowel disruptor
+for if I want the loop to vectoriseThe US military attempted to create a Spider Jerusalem-style bowel disruptor

 Voice verification systems use hidden Markov models